PreferThinker: Reasoning-based Personalized Image Preference Assessment: Reasoning-based Personalized Image Preference Assessment

 Most existing methods mainly rely on large-scale, easily scalable general preference data to train models for general preference assessment.
 However, they struggle to handle personalized preference due to the limited personalized data for each user and user heterogeneity.
 To address this issue, we propose a preference profile comprising multiple common visual elements to bridge various users.
 We argue that \textit{although each user's personalized preferences are unique, the key visual elements that shape these preferences are shared and can serve as a intermediate bridge to connect various users}.

-To formalize a user's complex personalized visual preferences, we identify 15 visual elements that frequently appear in Lexica's \footnote{\href{https://lexica.art/}{https://lexica.art/}}prompts and strongly influence user preference toward personalized image generation.
-We then conduct a user study with 100 participants, asking each to select the five most important visual elements as preference profile.
-The result in Fig \ref{criteria}(a) reveals that \textit{art style}, \textit{color}, \textit{detail}, \textit{art medium} and \textit{saturation} are voted as the most representative elements for characterizing personalized preferences.
-To ensure preference profile diversity, we collect a rich vocabulary of related terms for each visual element, as shown in Fig. \ref{criteria}(b), laying a solid foundation for constructing a large-scale and diverse dataset for personalized image preference assessment.
+To formalize a user's complex personalized visual preferences, we identify 15 visual elements that most frequently appear in Lexica's \footnote{\href{https://lexica.art/}{https://lexica.art/}} text prompts and strongly influence user preference toward personalized image generation.
+We then conduct a user study with 100 participants, asking each to select the five most important visual elements as visual preference profile.
+The result (See Fig \ref{supp_criteria} in the Appendix) reveals that \textit{art style}, \textit{color}, \textit{detail}, \textit{art medium} and \textit{saturation} are voted as the most representative visual elements for characterizing personalized preferences.
+To ensure preference profile diversity, we collect a rich vocabulary of related terms for each visual element, totaling 288 words (See Fig. \ref{supp_vocabulary} in the Appendix), laying a solid foundation for constructing a large-scale and diverse dataset for personalized image preference assessment.